 You already know that no one, not even me, has a crystal ball to predict the future.

-My verified track record has three wins out of every four trades.
+My verified track record has almost 8 wins out of every 10 trades.

 So, of course, you shouldn’t throw all your money into any one trade.